PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 Generate a [jpeg](https://en.wikipedia.org/wiki/JPEG) file that displaying all cells.

 In the example below:
-+ generate plots for the the whole time series, color the cells by cell\_type.
++ generate plots for the whole time series, color the cells by cell\_type.
-+ generate a plot for a single timestep, color the cells by pressure.
++ generate a plot for a single time step, color the cells by pressure.

 ```bash
 pcdl_plot_scatter output/output00000000.xml pressure